≡ Menu

 Optimal path to best insurance rates after ulcer diagnosis:

-• Months 0-2: Complete prescribed antibiotic therapy for H. pylori if applicable; take PPI medication as prescribed; avoid NSAIDs and other ulcer triggers
+• Months 0-2: Complete prescribed antibiotic therapy; take PPI medication as prescribed; avoid NSAIDs and ulcer triggers

 • Months 2-3: Have follow-up endoscopy to document healing; obtain H. pylori eradication testing if applicable

-• Months 3-6: Ensure you remain symptom-free; maintain medication compliance; avoid recurrence triggers
+• Months 3-6: Ensure symptom-free status; maintain medication compliance; avoid recurrence triggers

-• Months 6-12: Optimal time to apply for insurance; can demonstrate healing, successful treatment, and sustained remission
+• Months 6-12: Optimal time to apply for insurance; can demonstrate healing and sustained remission

-This is the ideal scenario for insurance applications.
-When your ulcer healed more than a year ago and you’ve remained free of symptoms and recurrence, most carriers view your ulcer as resolved medical history with minimal ongoing risk.
-Standard rates or at most Table 1-2 ratings are typical in these situations, assuming no complications occurred.
+Long-standing healed ulcers (12+ months) are ideal for insurance applications.
+When your ulcer healed more than a year ago and you’ve remained symptom-free, most carriers view your ulcer as resolved medical history with minimal ongoing risk.
+Standard rates or at most Table 1-2 ratings are typical.

 Professional Insight

 “The single best thing applicants with ulcer history can do to secure optimal rates is wait until they have documented healing on follow-up endoscopy and then demonstrate at least six to twelve months without recurrence.
-The difference in premium quotes we obtain for clients who apply at six months post-healing versus those who apply during active disease can be 100 to 200 percent.
-Patience in timing your application pays significant dividends in the form of lower lifetime premiums.”
+The difference in premium quotes we obtain for clients who apply at six months post-healing versus those who apply during active disease can be 100 to 200 percent.”

 – InsuranceBrokers USA – Management Team